 In collaboration with the German Historical Institute London, Katrin Schreiter developed a prize-winning public engagement project on the topic of migrants’ material traces in 2015.
 “Things We Keep: Curators of Our Own History” used material culture and oral history methodologies to curate an exhibition and create an online archive: www.thingswekeep.org.
 Through the selection of their object and its exploration in oral history interviews, the migrants are involved in a conversation between personal experience, history, and academia.
 These interviews have been developed into e-learning materials that are used for undergraduate teaching at Durham University and King’s College London, and a range of secondary schools in London.

-Katrin has been interviewed about this project and related issues of migration on the radio and by the press, including RBB Kulturradio and the Deutsche Presse Agentur.
-She welcomes media requests to talk about postwar German history and related issues.
+Katrin has given numerous media interviews including BBC World Service, RBB Kulturradio and the Deutsche Presse Agentur.
+She welcomes media requests about postwar German history and current political culture.

-- K. Schreiter, Designing one nation: The politics of economic culture and trade in divided Germany, 1949-1990 (Oxford University Press), forthcoming.
+- Schreiter, Designing one nation: The politics of economic culture and trade in divided Germany.
+Oxford University Press, forthcoming in 2020.

 - Carter, J. Palmowski, and K. Schreiter, eds.
 German division as shared experience: Interdisciplinary perspectives on the postwar everyday.
 New York/London: Berghahn Books, 2019.

 - Schreiter and D. Ravasi.
 “Institutional pressures and organizational identity: The case of Deutsche Werkstätten Hellerau in the GDR and beyond, 1945-1996.”
 Business History Review 92, 3/2018, 453-481.